Course Fulltimefees

 Compulsory Modules

-- Working in the Music Industry
+- The Musician in the Industry

-- Professional Performance 6
+- Final Performance I

 TUTOR HIGHLIGHTS